olahallvall/FlowDance/README.md

 ![Distributed monolith](Docs/distributed-monolith.png)

-The picure below shows how easy a call chain gets created in the system.
-One more call can't hurt that bad!
-Or..
+In the picure below shows how easy a call chain gets created in the system.
+The user is attempting to book a trip that includes a car rental, hotel reservation, and flight.
+The solution employs a microservices architecture, where each component (car, hotel, and flight) has its own dedicated microservice.
+These microservices are seamlessly integrated using a Distributed Transaction Coordinator (DTC) session.

 ![Synchronous choreography-based call chains](Docs/synchronous-choreography-based-call-chains.png)